Table Rock Welcome Centre

 - Shopping at Table Rock - Our new stores on the second level include Pop & Lolly's our fun and interactive Candy Shop.
 Don't miss Canadian Treasures for Canadian Diamonds, Roots brand name wearables, Royal Canadian Mounted Police and Kids Explor-it.

-- Table Rock Food Court - Tim Hortons, Pizza Pizza, Burger Town and other favourite options for a light meal or beverage.
+- Table Rock Food Court - Tim Hortons, Pizza Pizza, Table Rock Grill and other favourite options for a light meal or beverage.

 All areas of Table Rock are fully accessible and wheelchairs are available for visitors free of charge with a major credit card imprint (or other form of acceptable identification) during the summer months at the Welcome Centre.
 You will also find Digital Attractions photo services, Automatic Teller Machines, Currency Exchanges and a First Aid station.